ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-ca.md

 In the "Local site" section, which refers to the list of files on your computer, open the unzipped file entitled "WordPress" where your CMS files will be located.

-In the "Remote site" section, which refers to your OVH shared hosting package, open the "www" folder.
+In the "Remote site" section, which refers to your OVHcloud shared hosting package, open the "www" folder.
 It is this folder that you need to drop your CMS files into.

 If this folder does not exist you can create it.